cordero1794/twinia-servo-digital-twin/README2.md

 This project contributes to this field by developing an experimentally validated model of the servo motors used in a quadruped robot and integrating this model into a simulation environment.

 The resulting framework enables more accurate simulation and improves the reliability of sim-to-real transfer for robotic systems.

 ---

+# Development Process

+The research conducted during the doctoral internship was developed in several stages.

+### 1. Theoretical Mathematical Modeling

+The first stage focused on the **theoretical development of the mathematical model of the servo motors** used in the locomotion system of the quadruped robot.

+Electrical and mechanical characteristics of the actuators were analyzed in order to derive a mathematical representation describing the dynamic response of the servo motors.

+---

+### 2. Parameter Approximation Using Real Robot Data

+After defining the theoretical model, the next stage involved **approximating the model parameters using measurements obtained from the real quadruped robot**.

+Experimental data allowed the adjustment of the mathematical model so that it accurately represented the behavior of the physical actuators.

+---

+### 3. Simulation and Digital Twin Validation

+Once the mathematical model was validated, it was integrated into the **digital twin simulation environment using NVIDIA Omniverse Isaac Sim**.

+This stage allowed the comparison between the expected behavior of the simulated robot and the physical robotic platform.

+During the simulation process, it was observed that the simulated robot required **higher electrical current consumption than the real robot could safely provide**.

+Specifically, the simulation indicated that the robot could demand **more than 8 amperes**, which exceeds the safe current capacity of the physical robot platform.

+---

+### 4. Hardware Improvement of the Physical Robot

+Based on the simulation results, an improvement to the robot's electrical power system was proposed.

+The solution involved the integration of **supercapacitors** to support peak current demands during locomotion.

+Additionally, **INA current sensing modules (INA219 / INA292)** were incorporated to monitor voltage drops and current consumption in real time.

+This monitoring system allows detection of voltage drops and helps prevent power instability in the robot.

+---